dotnet/docs/docs/core/tools/custom-templates.md

 # Custom templates for dotnet new

 The [.NET SDK](https://dotnet.microsoft.com/download) comes with many templates already installed and ready for you to use.
-The [`dotnet new` command](dotnet-new.md) isn't only the way to use a template, but also how to install and uninstall templates.
+The ["dotnet new" command](dotnet-new.md) isn't only the way to use a template, but also how to install and uninstall templates.
 You can create your own custom templates for any type of project, such as an app, service, tool, or class library.
 You can even create a template that outputs one or more independent files, such as a configuration file.

 You can install custom templates from a NuGet package on any NuGet feed, by referencing a NuGet *.nupkg* file directly, or by specifying a file system directory that contains the template.
 The template engine offers features that allow you to replace values, include and exclude files, and execute custom processing operations when your template is used.

 The template engine is open source, and the online code repository is at [dotnet/templating](https://github.com/dotnet/templating/) on GitHub.
-More templates, including templates from third parties, can be found using [`dotnet new --search`](dotnet-new-search.md).
+More templates, including templates from third parties, can be found using ["dotnet new --search"](dotnet-new-search.md).
 For more information about creating and using custom templates, see [How to create your own templates for dotnet new](https://devblogs.microsoft.com/dotnet/how-to-create-your-own-templates-for-dotnet-new/) and the [dotnet/templating GitHub repo Wiki](https://github.com/dotnet/templating/wiki).

 > [!NOTE]
 > Template examples are available at the [dotnet/dotnet-template-samples](https://github.com/dotnet/dotnet-template-samples) GitHub repository.
 However, while these examples are good resource for learning how the templates work, the repository is archived and no longer maintained.
 The examples may be out of date and no longer working.